JSP425/TECA-6400-Data-Structure-API-Design-Assignment-2/read_me.md

 ## Getting Started

-Refer to the `run_me.py ` to quickly generate an example hierarchy of directories.
+Refer to the `run_me.py ` to quickly generate an example with the latest module.

 ### Create a Directory of Shows